 Save your skin

 The cold weather can make your skin dry.
 It can also cause chapped lips and wind burn.
 Remember to always moisturize your face, hands, as well as your legs and heels.
 Lotion and petroleum jelly can help prevent dry lips to cracked heels (consult your dermatologist if you are prone to skin allergies).
-Don’t forget to use sunscreen because despite the cold, it can be sunny in Manitoba.
+Don’t forget to use sunscreen because it can be sunny in Manitoba despite the cold.

 You may not feel the need to drink often when it is cold, but you do need water.
 It is important to keep hydrated not only for your skin, but for your general health.
 It is best to drink lots of water or alternate with green tea.

 Knowing the right winter clothing to wear helps enormously in keeping you warm when outdoors.
 Your best strategy would be to always check the weather before leaving the house and dress accordingly.
 The article Is it really colder than Mars?
 The truth about Manitoba weather will teach you how to stay on top of Manitoba weather like a pro.

 0 of 8 questions completed

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.